TotallyInformation/node-red-contrib-events/README.md

 The `event-return` node does not need any configuration, it uses the `msg._eventOriginator` property from the input msg to route data back to the originating `event-out` using an internal event sender/listener based on the node ID of the `event-out` node.
+In the process, it adds to top of an array `msg._eventReturner` with the ID of the return node so that you can trace backwards if needed.

 You can, however, allow the node to pass messages through to an output if you want to.